heitorcordeiromaciel/essentialsmultiplayersolution/README.md

 - Fix bugs and security issues
 - Implement modern gameplay features
 - Improve ease of use for self-hosted servers (no Ruby installation required)

+This fork has been merged into the official Voltseon's Multiplayer Solution plugin, which you can also get from the [official EeveeExpo page](https://eeveeexpo.com/resources/1453/).

 ---